walr-tech/.github/profile/README.md

 - Get added via your Entra ID team group
 - Join relevant GitHub Teams
-- Use our starter repository template
+- Speak to Platform Engineering about your repository or workflow requirements
-- Review the Developer Handbook and GitHub Best Practices
+- Review the Developer and GitHub Best Practices Wiki